 Internal audits, sometimes called first-party audits, are conducted by, or on behalf of, the organization itself for management review and other internal purposes, and may form the basis for an organization’s declaration of conformity.
 In many cases, particularly in smaller organizations, independence can be demonstrated by the freedom from responsibility for the activity being audited.
 External audits include those generally termed second- and third-party audits.
 Second-party audits are conducted by parties having an interest in the organization, such as customers, or by other persons on their behalf.
 Third-party audits are conducted by external, independent auditing organizations, such as those providing certification/registration of conformity to ISO 9001 or ISO 14001.
 When two or more management systems are audited together, this is termed a combined audit.
 When two or more auditing organizations cooperate to audit a single auditee, this is termed a joint audit.

 An audit is a systematic, independent, and documented process for obtaining audit evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled.
 Audits are structured and formal evaluations.
 The term systematic means the company must plan and document its system for auditing.
 It must have management support and resources behind it.
 Audits must be performed in an impartial manner, which requires auditors to have freedom from bias or other influences that could affect their objectivity.
 For example, having responsibility for the work, or a vested interest or shares in a supplier or third party company they are assigned to audit would be conflicts of interest.
 Internal audits must be carried out to a procedure according to requirements given in clause 9.2 of ISO 9001:2015.
 The procedure must address the responsibilities for conducting the audits, ensuring independence, recording results, and reporting to management.
 Audits obtain objective evidence of conformity with requirements.
 The evidence must be based on fact and may be obtained through observation, measurement, test, or by other means.
 Evaluating the extent to which audit criteria are fulfilled involves an assessment of both implementation and effectiveness.
-Is the organization practicing what it described in its documentation?
-Are the practices being carried out well?
 The presence of nonconformities in a department or process may indicate the system is ineffective for those areas.

 9.2 Internal Audit